When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

 \subsection{Fuzzy designs}

 In fuzzy \ac{RD} designs, only a subset of the individuals complies with the treatment assignment, so that $T\neq Z$.
-In this case, \citet{htv01} show that the fuzzy \ac{RD} parameter can be interpreted as a local average treatment effect for individuals who comply with the treatment assignment.
-Let us reconsider their argument when we use a variable $X$ as the running variable, not necessarily equal to the running variable $X^{*}$ used by the administrator.\footnote{The original argument in \citet{htv01} involved defining potential treatments under counterfactual values of the running variable.
-In many cases, however, the running variable is not manipulable (such as when $X^{*} $ corresponds to birthdate, or birthweight).
+In this case, \textcite{htv01} show that the fuzzy \ac{RD} parameter can be interpreted as a local average treatment effect for individuals who comply with the treatment assignment.
+Let us reconsider their argument when we use a variable $X$ as the running variable, not necessarily equal to the running variable $X^{*}$ used by the administrator.\footnote{The original argument in \textcite{htv01} involved defining potential treatments under counterfactual values of the running variable.
+However, the running variable may not be manipulable (e.g.\ when $X^{*}$ corresponds to a birthdate).
 We therefore use a slightly different argument, based on manipulation of the treatment assignment.
 The treatment assignment is typically manipulable, say by moving the cutoff.}

 Let $T(1)$ denote the potential treatment status of the individual if they are assigned to treatment, and let $T(0)$ denote their status if they are not assigned to treatment.
 The observed treatment is given by $T=T(Z)$, and the observed outcome is given by $Y=Y(T(Z))=Y(0)+T(Z)(Y(1)-Y(0))$.
 Let $\mathfrak{C}$ denote the event that an individual is a complier, that is $T(1)>T(0)$.
 Finally, in analogy to the conditional means $g$ and $g_{t}$, let $p(x)=E[T\mid X=x]$ and $p_{z}(x)=E[T(z)\mid X=x]$ for $z\in \{0,1\}$.